Frequently Asked Questions (F.A.Q.)

 How many hours will I be working during my internship?

-Interns are expected to "be on the job" at least eight hours a day, five days a week.
+Interns are expected to "be on the job" an average of at least eight hours a day, five days a week.
 There may be occasions when the workday will be extended due to a special event, seminar, or clinic.

 Will I have specific objectives that I need to accomplish during the Internship?

-Yes, interns are provided with a curriculum (list of competencies/objectives) that will guide their experiences during the various rotations.
+Yes, interns are provided with a curriculum (list of competencies/activities) that will guide their experiences during the various rotations.
 The competencies were developed by ACEND to prepare interns as entry-level dietitians.
-Preceptors will guide interns as to how the competencies can be met and will evaluate whether or not interns have satisfactorily completed each competency.
+Preceptors and the internship faculty will guide interns as to how the competencies can be met and will evaluate whether or not interns have satisfactorily completed each competency.

-Will I get grades for the graduate credit I earn after completing the Winthrop University Dietetic Internship?
+Will I receive grades for the graduate credit I earn after completing the Winthrop University Dietetic Internship?

 Will I be a registered dietitian when I complete the Internship?

-No, once the interns have successfully completed the Internship, they still need to sit for the National Registration Examination for Registered Dietitians (RD exam).
+No, once the interns have successfully completed the Internship, they still need to sit for the National Registration Examination for Registered Dietitians (RD Exam).
 Graduates of the Internship will receive authorization by ACEND to take the computerized RD exam at one of the approved testing sites about six weeks following completion of the Internship.
 Typically, internship graduates are able to take the RD exam within 4-6 weeks of completing the internship.
+Verification Statements are awarded to interns upon successful completion of the internship.

 How much can I expect to pay for the Winthrop University Dietetic Internship?